cs-fullstack-master/frontend-jquery1-cw/README.md

 # Introduction to jQuery Graded Classwork

-## Use only jQuery to select elements, and jQuery
+## Use only jQuery to select elements

 ### Exercise 1:
 Create a new HTML file and paste the text below into the body of the HTML file.
 Use jQuery and CSS to give the elements in the provided HTML their desired features.